NYUMedML/CNN_design_for_AD/README.md

 ## Update
 We published a new [paper](https://www.nature.com/articles/s41598-022-20674-x) on deep learning for dementia at Nature Scientific Reports.
-In the new paper, we compare the deep learning model with a volume/thickness model.
-The volume and thickness data are extracted using the Freesurfer with quality control done by radiologist.
+In the new paper, we compared the deep learning model with volume/thickness models.
+The volume and thickness data are extracted using the Freesurfer and quality controled by radiologists.

 If you would like to access the volume and thickness data, please download it from our [new repo](https://github.com/NYUMedML/DeepDementia/).
 <p float="left" align="center">